DreamCoder123/All-Interview-Question/README.md

 19. What are the effects of running Spring Boot Application as “Java Application”?
 The application automatically launches the tomcat server as soon as it sees that we are running a web application.

+20. What is Spring Boot dependency management system?
+It is basically used to manage dependencies and configuration automatically without the need of specifying the version for any of that dependencies.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features